CBICA/NiChart_BAScores/tutorial/evaluate.md

 - model: The type of backbone, currently supported: [resnet18, resnet34]
 - model_type: Either single or pairwise
 - model_weights: The path to a .pth file that contains the weights of the selected model
+- meta: Only for the pairwise models, if set to True for single input models it won't affect anything.
+If True, it enables concatenation of the features with the difference.
 - label_dict: The path to a .csv file that must contain a column with the MRID's and a column with the values of the targets
 - target: The name of the target value(same as in the label dict)
 - device: Either cuda, mps or cpu